sigasi/sigasi_insights/content/opinion/can-we-have-open-source-simulator.md

 bannerad: true
 ---

-In my previous post, [why-ghdl-currently-not-good-enough], I talked about GHDL, and why it is not good enough as an open source parser and simulator ([lacking-open-source-vhdl-simulator]).
+In my previous post, {{< page "why-ghdl-currently-not-good-enough" >}}, I talked about GHDL, and why it is not good enough as an open source parser and simulator ({{< page "lacking-open-source-vhdl-simulator" >}}).
 In this post, I talk about possible solutions.
 I see three options today.

 GHDL could become really good and perhaps even great.
 But in order to achieve this, the GHDL community would need to grow.
 Perhaps a few students would have to spend a <a href="http://code.google.com/soc/">Summer of Code</a> working on GHDL.